Scottish mountain motorcycle route ambassadors Rod and Brenda Mitchell are our guides for this famous Scottish mountain route

 Rod and Brenda are big fans of the mountainous scenery that can be enjoyed along our breath-taking Scottish mountain road motorbike route.
 Here’s why:

-What events / rides do you promote through BGAM?
+What motorcycle events / rides do you promote through BGAM?

 BGAM is a fantastic biking community which organises a series of different rides throughout the year.
 We also meet every Sunday and explore a new route every week – these can be the most exhilarating rides, often checking out new biker cafes and riding on unfamiliar roads.
 We all have a favourite route which we’ll never tire off, but it’s always great discovering new hidden gems.

 Why are you a fan of the LFDO Mountain Road?